anuiyengar/tech-portfolio/docs/about.md

 Top performing passionate engineering manager with strengths in problem solving, leadership, strategic thinking and the ability to adapt to different situations.

-In my current role as the Director of Engineering, Automation Infrastructure & Performance Engg, for A10 networks across all product lines, I am responsible for enabling all of engineering to deliver quality reliable products that scale.
+In my current role as the Director of Engineering, Automation Infrastructure & Performance Engg, for A10 networks across all product lines, I am responsible for enabling all of engineering to deliver quality reliable products that scale.\r\n
-I have led a global team of 20+ automation infrastructure developers/leads/managers and performance engineers.
-I consistently challenge the team to develop new automation and efficient performance infrastructure with various product requirements and bring out new tools that are useful for engineering teams; within an agile and scrum environment.
+I have led a global team of 20+ automation infrastructure developers/leads/managers and performance engineers.\r\n I consistently challenge the team to develop new automation and efficient performance infrastructure with various product requirements and bring out new tools that are useful for engineering teams; within an agile and scrum environment. \r\n
-Excellent team player, working with cross functional teams (Development, QA, Devops, PM, Marketing, Sales) to provide automation software and tools useful across the company; and providing performance benchmark of all product lines on every supported platform .
+Excellent team player, working with cross functional teams (Development, QA, Devops, PM, Marketing, Sales) to provide automation software and tools useful across the company; and providing performance benchmark of all product lines on every supported platform. \r\n

 ## Current Role